-- a) The SGPA at the end of the first Semester should be no less than 5.0 for the continuation of registration for the next semester. - b) The CGPA at the end of the second semester should be no less than 5.5 for the continuation of registration for the subsequent semester. - c) The CGPA at the end of the third semester should be no less than 6.0 for the continuation of registration for the subsequent semester. - d) Students are required to acquire a CGPA no less than 6.0 in a Programme to qualify for the award of the degree.
+a) The SGPA at the end of the first Semester should be no less than 4.0 for the continuation of registration for the next semester.

+b) The SGPA at the end of the second semester should be no less than 4.0 for the continuation of registration for the subsequent semester.

+c) The SGPA at the end of the third semester should be no less than 4.0 for the continuation of registration for the subsequent semester.

+d) Students are required to acquire a CGPA no less than 6.0 in a Programme to qualify for the award of the degree.
 In case CGPA is less than 6.0 at the end of meeting the ordinary credit requirements of given Programme, the student shall take additional courses /undertake an additional project, until the CGPA requirement is met.

-For LLM Programme

-- a) The SGPA at the end of the first semester should be no less than 5.5 for the continuation of registration for the next semester. - b) Students are required to acquire a CGPA no less than 6.0 in LLM programme to qualify for the award of the degree.
-In case CGPA is less than 6.0 at the end of meeting the ordinary credit requirements of LLM programme, the student shall take additional courses/undertake an additional project, until the CGPA requirement is met.

-6.5 Academic performance monitoring
+6.6 Academic performance monitoring

 The academic performance of the student will be monitored at the end of each semester by a Master programme executive committee (MPEC), which meets twice a semester.
-All students with an SGPA less than 6 at the end of 1st/2nd semester will have their academic records monitored by the MPEC.
+All students with an SGPA less than 5 at the end of $1^{st}/2^{nd}$ semester will have their academic records monitored by the MPEC.
 These students will have to meet the MPEC who would try to assess the causes for unsatisfactory performance and advise him/her accordingly so that the performance improves.
 The MPEC may also recommend an extended period of course work and an upper limit on the number of courses or total number of credits to be registered by the student in the subsequent semester.
 This advice is binding, and no relaxation will be made.

-6.6 Mentor/Mentee
+6.7 Mentor/Mentee